macdogiahuy/Java-Text-to-Speech-Smart-ebook-/TTS/README.md

 - Extracts text and metadata from a PDF/DOCX using Apache PDFBox / Apache POI
 - Splits the text into chapters (heuristic headings)
-- Summarizes each chapter using an LLM (Google Gemini by default or Ollama)
+- Summarizes each chapter using Google Gemini
 - Generates spoken audio for each chapter summary using iFLYTEK TTS (streaming WebSocket)
 - Presents results in a web UI and allows downloading all chapter audio as a single zip